 Contain the following information: name and parentage (birthplace, date received, parents' names and occupation); commitment (offense, by whom committed); education (including Sunday school for some years); health and special marks; employment (including parents' occupations for some years); and miscellaneous (bad habits such as tobacco, profane language, intoxicants, truancy; and remarks on discharge).
 Beginning in 1913, the form of the entries changed to one page per boy, and added more information, such as previous commitments and family data.

-To search all of our databases, enter the words Ohio Boys' Industrial School in the search box of our Online Collections Catalog.
+To search for all materials we hold related to the Ohio Boys' Industrial School, please search our Online Collections Catalog below.

 Want to learn more about our new library catalog, watch a brief video here!

 To access the full state archives, manuscripts and audio-visual collections, please click here.

 The online catalog for our archaeology, history and natural history museum objects is currently is under construction.
 We will be launching a new site to search these collections soon.